saeddaoud/project-manager/README.md

 #### For Employees

-1. Profile Page: Like users with the manager/supervisor role, a reguglar employee is redirected to their profile page when they sign in.
+1. Profile Page: Like users with the manager/supervisor role, a regular employee is redirected to their profile page when they sign in.
 The only difference is that intead of displaying the 3 most recent projects, the 3 most recent tasks are displayed.

 ![](https://github.com/saeddaoud/project-manager/blob/main/images/employee-profile.png)